superapple8x/monitetoring/README.md

    # Then you can simply run: sudo monitetoring --iface any
    ```

-2. Prefix the command with the full path:
+2. Use this command instead:
    ```bash
    sudo $HOME/.cargo/bin/monitetoring --iface any
    ```